-The Council produces an Annual Plan in the years a Ten Year Plan is not produced.
+The Council produces an Annual Plan in the interim years when a Ten Year Plan is not produced.
 This is Council's work programme and budget for the current financial year.
 It must highlight any significant differences from the budget presented in the Ten Year Plan.